New Caledonia

 Rusa Camp

-Hunt the gorgeous Pocquereux Valley on this South Pacific island for the Javan Rusa Deer, a 200-300 lb cervid in the elk family that roars night and day.
-Since the island has no zoonotic diseases of concern, you can legally import your trophies and game meat as checked luggage!
-In our opinion, this is the best value exotic deer hunt in the world.
+Hunt this gorgeous South Pacific island for the Javan Rusa deer, a 200-300 lb cervid in the red stag/elk family that roars night and day.
+Since the island has no zoonotic diseases of concern, you can legally import your antlers AND game meat as checked luggage!

 [July-August]